nesto-software/ProxySuite/README.md

 - :eyes: Gives access to (unencrypted) data passed between common wired interfaces
 - :dollar: Built for affordable/commodity hardware: Raspberry Pi 4B
-- :star: Built on forks of well-known software projects
+- :star: Built using forks of well-known software projects
 - :sunglasses: Lets you build your own analysis layer using any high-level language due to IPC components (ZMQ + msgpack)
 - :hourglass_flowing_sand: Saves you time if you want to get data out of target systems without writing emulators for client devices (e.g. virtual printer protocol stacks)
 - :raised_hands: Many real-world use cases, such as virtual printers or human interface devices (e.g. keyloggers)